 Jessie Baxter (Literary Director) hails from beautiful Colorado and is a lover of American history, British literature, and French pastries.
 She graduated from Emerson College, where she studied dramaturgy, directing, and gender studies.
 She is also the Connectivity Manager at Company One Theatre, and has previously worked at The Playwright’s Center, The Eugene O’Neill Theatre Center, and Denver Center Theatre Company.
 When she’s not working on plays, Jessie can be found watching PBS, attending concerts, and road tripping with her husband.

-Lyndsay Allyn Cox (Managing Director) is a North Carolina native who has called Boston home since 2007.
+Lyndsay Allyn Cox (Public Relations & Media Director) is a North Carolina native who has called Boston home since 2007.
 She graduated from Appalachian State (that's a-puh-"LATCH"-uhn for all you northerners) with a BA in Theatre Performance.
 Since then Lyndsay has acted and directed for several companies on the east coast including, New Exhibition Room, Company One, Central Piedmont Summer Theatre, Acrosstown Rep, Lyric Stage and The Theater Offensive.
 Lyndsay lives in Boston with her awesome spouse and adorable son.

 Stephanie LeBolt (Development Manager) is a Virginia native new to all things blizzard and Boston related.
 She is a director, producer, and all-around artist administrator.
 She is a graduate of the University of Virginia where she studied interdisciplinary arts administration with a focus on economics and non-profit theatre.
 She is currently the Assistant to the Artistic Director at the Huntington Theatre Company, and her Boston credits include work with the Lyric Stage, Bad Habit Productions, Solas Nua in Boston, The Open Theatre Project, the One Minute Play Festival, and the Boston Theatre Marathon.
 In her spare time she enjoys running, drinking coffee, and watching puppy videos.